adibgpt/mic-hackathon/agenda.md

 **5:00 PM EST** – Organizers remain available on Slack and Zoom until 5:00 PM EST.

 **11:59 PM EST** – **Final Submissions Due**

+- Submission by 11:59 PM EST, December 17
+  - ~2 minute video about the project
+  - 1 page (max) text about the project
+  - Code - GitHub link or any other drive link

 **Note:** Organizers will be online on Slack and Zoom from **9:00 AM–5:00 PM EST**.